• Skip to primary navigation

 Jump to Recipe Print Recipe

 They're spicy and sweet.
 They're naturally vegan.
 And they're a gee dang delicious and filling dinner that is cheap enough for rent week.
-Meet Kung Pao Brussels Sprouts, your new favorite way to eat the smallest of the cruciferous.
+Meet Kung Pao Brussels Sprouts, your new favorite way to eat the smallest of the cruciferous clan.

 overhead shot of kung pao brussels sprouts plated over jasmine rice in a white pasta bowl and garnished with cilantro, green onions and peanuts